floatdrop/gulp-watch/README.md

 Type: `String|Array`
 Default: `undefined`

 If you want to detect new files, then you have to use this option.
-When `gulp-watch` gets files from `gulp.src` it looses the information about pattern of matching - therefore it can not detect new files.
+When `gulp-watch` gets files from `gulp.src` it looses the information about pattern of matching - therefore it can not detect new files, but with passed pattern in this option, `gulp-watch` will watch all files, that matched pattern and any new files, that was created after watch started and match `glob` pattern.

 #### options.base
 Type: `String`